-Group Counselling and Process Skills (Revision 2)
+Group Counselling and Process Skills (Revision 3)

 The major emphasis of GCAP 672: Group Counselling and Process Skills is on developing group leadership skills through the integration of key concepts such as group dynamics and processes, group strategies and techniques, and group member needs and roles with the skills and styles of leadership through the four major group stages: initial, transition, working, and ending.
 Selected readings and activities will allow students to understand the importance of group counselling, and the practice sessions will provide them with feedback on their group leadership skills.
-An emphasis will be placed on understanding and respecting the multicultural nature of group counselling.

 - Lesson 1: Theoretical and Research Foundations in Group Counselling